 When an EMS unit is posting at a specific location (such as another EMS station or another location) it will be understood that unit is available in the response area where they are staging, with no need for additional alerts past that station in the response order.
 An example is the following: Station 20 and 3 are not available (already committed on EMS incidents) and Station 6 relocates their ambulance to Station 20.
 If an EMS incident is received in Station 3's response area, the alert can stop at Station 20 (as there is an ambulance there from Station 6); the alert should be Station 3, 2, 20 (for the ambulance from Station 6 posting at Station 20) in this example.
-Another example is the following: Station 19 and 31 are not available (already committed on EMS incidents) and Station 13 relocates their ambulance to Station 31.
-If an EMS incident is received in Station 19 response area, the alert can stop at Station 31 (as there is an ambulance there from Station 13; the alert should be Station 19 and Station 31 (for the ambulance from Station 13 posting at Station 20) in this example.
+Another example is the following: Station 19 and 31 are not available (already committed on EMS incidents) and Station 19 response area, the alert can stop at Station 31 (as there is an ambulance there from Station 19 response area, the alert can stop at Station 31 (as there is an ambulance there from Station 13; the alert should be Station 31 and Station 31 (for the ambulance there from Station 13; the alert should be Station 19 and Station 31 (for the ambulance there from Station 13; the alert should be Station 20) in this example.